 Dinosaur Quick Facts:

-- Its jaws were lined with sharp, blade-like teeth
+- Its jaws were armed with 150mm long, sharp, serrated teeth

 - More than 30 specimens of T.rex have now been identified

 Tyrannosaurus (meaning “Tyrant Lizard”), was one of the largest terrestrial carnivors of all time being roughly six tonnes in weight.
 Tyrannosaurus’s massive skull was balanced by a long, heavy tail.

 The heavily reinforced skull of T.rex suggests that it was a devastating predator, with bone-crushing bite strength.
 The jaws were armed with 150mm long, sharp, serrated teeth.